HMS Galatea (1776): History

-On 28 April 1779 the American cutter "Revenge", captained by Gustavus Conyngham, was captured and the crew were held aboard the Galatea.
-By his own report he was kept in irons until he reached prison, and was given no more than a “cold plank as my bed, a stone for a pillow”.
+On 28 April 1779 the American cutter Revenge, captained by Gustavus Conyngham, was captured and the crew were held aboard the Galatea.
+By his own report Conyngham was kept in irons until he reached prison, and was given no more than a “cold plank as my bed, a stone for a pillow”.
 Additionally, he was not fed properly, causing him to lose fifty pounds while imprisoned on the ship en route to his English prison.

 Fate

 She was broken up at Sheerness in April 1783.